 The risk and reward indicator shows where the fund ranks in terms of its potential risk and return.
 The fund is ranked as higher risk as its price has shown high fluctuations historically.
-This is based on how investments have performed in the past and you should note that the fund may perform differently in the future and its rank may change.
 Historic data may not be a reliable indicator for the future.

-HIGHLIGHTS FOR JANUARY
+HIGHLIGHTS FOR FEBRUARY